flow-project/flow/docs/source/tutorial.rst

 In this function, we create two Box elements; one for the absolute positions of the vehicles, and another for the speeds of the vehicles.
-These values may range from zero to infinity, and there are ``self.scenario.num_vehicles`` number of unique values for each of them:
+These values may range from zero to infinity, and there is a separate value for each vehicles:

 ::